The maximal displacement of radially symmetric branching random walk in $\mathbb{R}^d$: Introduction

 Later, Kim, Lubetzky and Zeitouni proved that $R_t^{(d)} - m_t^{(d)}$ converges in law to a random shift of a Gumbel law, see \cite{KimLubetzkyZeitouni2023}.
 Building on \cite{KimLubetzkyZeitouni2023} and \cite{StasinskiBerestyckiMallein2021}, \cite{BerestyckiKimLubetzkyMalleinZeitouni2023} investigate the corresponding extremal point process and prove convergence to a randomly shifted decorated Poisson point process.\\ There are also recent results for branching random walks in random environment.
 For the one-dimensional branching random walk in random environment the maximum scales as ${\gamma t + \beta B_1 \sqrt{t}}$, where $\gamma$ and $\beta$ are constants and $B_1$ is a standard normal random variable.
 In fact a stronger result holds with the entire rescaled trajectory behaving like a Brownian motion \cite[Theorem 2.1]{CD20}.
-Interestingly when accounting for the mean spread conditionally on the environment the correction is only logarithmic \cite[Theorem 2.4]{CD20}; the $\sqrt{t}$ terms comes from the randomness in the environment.\\
+Interestingly when accounting for the mean spread conditionally on the environment the correction is only logarithmic \cite[Theorem 2.4]{CD20}; the $\sqrt{t}$ terms comes from the randomness in the environment.
+For the maximum of a BRW in a time-inhomogeneous random environment see \cite{Kriechbaum}.\\

 In this paper we make a first step in generalizing \eqref{malleintight} to branching random walks.
 Our main result, Theorem~\ref{thm fartherst point}, gives a similar statement for branching random walks with radially symmetric laws.
 As is common in the branching random walk literature, a first moment estimate is used to provide an upper bound on the maximum and a truncated second moment method gives a lower bound.
 The main new tool is a ballot theorem with moving barrier which may be of independent interest, see Theorem~\ref{thm beinhalten = include}.\\